-The third of the compilations more or less simultaneously released by the Los Angeles group in late 1974, the other two being THE BEATLES and LIVE IN ANYTOWN, and the second under the Highway HiFi label.
+The third of the compilations more or less simultaneously released by the Los Angeles group in 1974, the other two being THE BEATLES and LIVE IN ANYTOWN, and the second under the Highway HiFi label.
 This one is possibly the least interesting, since the producers simply copied part of two previously released records without caring too much of the content.

-1. Late 1974 (photo below the title).
+1. Early 1974 (photo below the title).
 This record had a similar sequence of releases as LIVE IN ANYTOWN.
 The first pressing had the insert printed in "rainbow" colors, the jacket was in strong colored cardboard and the disc had the light blue labels with the "Smoking-pig" logo.

 1976-1977.
 These records had an insert printed black on colored paper, usually light blue, and often labels were blank.
 A series or repressing were done by the Wizardo group at the plant whose pressing mark is a groove at 31 mm from the central hole, compared with the first pressing done at the plant with a ring at 33 mm from the hole.
 The discs had blank white or colored labels, yellow was seen, and, probably in 1977, the "flower" label by the "Idle Mind" productions.